Deutsch Intern

 Instructors

-Academic instruction is given by Prof. Juniper Hill and lecturer Fabio Dick, MA.
+Academic instruction is given by Prof. Juniper Hill and lecturer Dr. Clara Wenz.
 Practice-based instruction is offered by a variety of guest artists.
 Recent artist-in-residence instructors include David Saam and Franz Josef Schramm in local Franconian traditional music and dance, André Mabiala in West and Central African music, and Mohcine Ramdan and Aktham Abou Fakher in Arabic music.

-Ethnomusicology students may also be interested in the Sound Studies and Audio-Video Recording and Editing taught by Dr. Oliver Wiener, the contemporary music classes offered by Professor Elena Ungeheuer, and the music sociology classes offered by Prof. Eckhard Roch, as well as in other classes offered by the Musicology, Music Education, European Ethnology/Folklore Studies, Museum Studies, and various area studies programs in American/British, Indian, and Chinese Studies.
+Ethnomusicology students may also be interested in the Sound Studies and Audio-Video Recording and Editing taught by Dr. Oliver Wiener, the contemporary music classes offered by Professor Elena Ungeheuer, as well as in other classes offered by the Musicology, Music Education, European Ethnology/Folklore Studies, Museum Studies, and various area studies programs in American/British, Indian, and Chinese Studies.

 We also frequently invite emerging and established scholars in Ethnomusicology to deliver guest classes.
 Recent visiting instructors include Dr. Kathleen Van Buren, Dr. Griffith Rollefson, Dr. Maurice Mengel, Dr. Zeynep Helvaci, Dr. Monika Schoop, Dr. Nepomuk Riva, and Dr. Vladimir Ivanoff.